From BR Bullpen

 Biographical Information

-Given all the baseball players born in Mexico, the Dominican Republic, and other countries in the Caribbean and Central America, it may be a surprise to learn that Gerald Young is the only major leaguer ever (as of September 1, 2013) born in Honduras.
+Given all the baseball players born in Mexico, the Dominican Republic, and other countries in the Caribbean and Central America, it may be a surprise to learn that Gerald Young is the only major leaguer ever born in Honduras.

 While Young hit only .246 without much power in the majors, he did draw walks well, posting a .329 on-base percentage for his career in the majors.
 In the minors from 1982-94, his on-base percentage was .375.
 In each case, his OBP was higher than his slugging percentage.